 The hotel’s restaurant, La Terrasse Cuisine & Lounge, offers some of the best views in Rome along with high-end cuisine and top-notch cocktails.

 Sofitel Roma has a great location for sightseeing, right on the edge of the beautiful Villa Borghese park and a short walk from the Spanish Steps and the Trevi Fountain.
 Spagna metro station (Line A) is less than 10 minutes away and provides an easy connection to the rest of the city, including the Colosseum gay nightlife and Gay Village.

 ♥ Large and incredibly stylish suites

-♥ Great options for larger groups
+♥ Great options for big groups of friends

 ♥ Ideal location for sightseeing, with easy access to gay bars

-This hotel specializes in high-end suites, all of which are stylishly decorated with modern, neutral design offset by playful and colorful touches.
+Stendhal Luxury Suites specializes in high-end suites, all of which are stylishly decorated with modern, neutral design offset by playful and colorful touches.
 The suites are all spacious and feature gorgeous marble bathrooms with good amenities like a Nespresso coffee machine and free minibar.

 Suites for up to four people are available, which is perfect for friends or two couples traveling together.
 These larger suites even have two bathrooms, one with a shower and one with a bath.

-The hotel has a great location, within walking distance of Villa Borghese, the Spanish Steps, the Trevi Fountain, and the Colosseum.
+Stendhal Luxury Suites has a great location, within walking distance of Villa Borghese, the Spanish Steps, the Trevi Fountain, and the Colosseum.
 The gay bars around the Colosseum are about a half-hour away on foot, and Barberini metro station (1-minute walk from the hotel) also provides a direct link to them through Line A.

 ♥ Fresh and modern design